SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

 :term:`Functional Profile Types`
 --------------------------------

+The :term:`Functional Profile Type` defines the set of functionalities provided by a :term:`Functional Profile`.
+:term:`Functional Profiles` of a given type can appear in multiple :term:`Functional Profile Categories`.
+For example, the EnergyMonitor :term:`Functional Profile Type` may be implemented by devices in the :ref:`heatpump-control`, :ref:`battery`, and :ref:`battery-system` categories.

-The :term:`Functional Profile Types` are assigned to a :term:`Functional Profile Category` and define a set of related functionalities and associated :term:`Data Points`.
+Even if a :term:`Functional Profile Type` defines a distinct set of functionalities the the functional profile can come in different flavours defined by the :ref:`functional_profile_category` and :ref:`level_of_operation`.

+Therefore a :term:`Functional Profile` is uniquely defined by:

+* Functional Profile Category: see :ref:`functional_profile_category`
+* Functional Profile Type: see: :ref:`functional_profile_types`
+* Level Of Operation: see :ref:`level_of_operation`
+* Version Number: see :ref:`version_number`

 .. list-table:: :term:`Functional Profile Types`
     :header-rows: 1